thaliaarchi/bfrs/bfrs2/README.md

-# bfrs-minimal
+# bfrs2

-An optimizing Brainfuck compiler demonstrating the optimizations of bfrs with a more minimal codebase.
+An optimizing Brainfuck compiler demonstrating the optimizations of bfrs1 with a more minimal codebase.